hakimel/reveal.js/README.md

 ### Keyboard Bindings

-If you're unhappy with any of the default keyboard bindings you can override them using the ```keyboard``` config option:
+If you're unsatisfied with any of the default keyboard bindings you can override them using the ```keyboard``` config option:

 ```javascript
 Reveal.configure({